• Skip to content

 INSTRUCTIONS

-• Pat beef dry with paper towels if wet.
-Cut into thin 1/4-inch slices against the grain (perpendicular to muscle fibers).
+• Prepare Beef: Pat beef dry with paper towels if wet.
+Cut into thin 1/4-inch slices against grain (Note 4).
+Add beef to large mixing bowl, and evenly sprinkle corn starch over beef.
+Toss together until beef is well-coated.
+Set aside.

-• In a small bowl, add all peanut sauce ingredients and vigorously stir until very smooth.
-As you stir, the sauce will initially appear clumpy, but will quickly combine to form a smooth texture.
+• Make Sauce: Add all peanut sauce ingredients to small bowl and vigorously stir until very smooth.
+While stirring, sauce will initially appear clumpy, but will quickly develop smooth consistency.
 Set aside.

-• Heat oil in a large nonstick pan over medium heat.
+• Cook Carrots: Heat oil in large nonstick pan (Note 5) over medium heat.
 Add carrots and cook until softened, a few minutes, stirring occasionally.

-• Add peanut sauce and peanuts, stirring everything together for a minute until the beef and carrots are evenly coated with sauce.
+• Add Sauce: Add peanut sauce and peanuts to pan, stirring everything together for a minute until beef and carrots are evenly coated with sauce.
+Turn off heat.

-• Turn off the heat.
-Briefly stir in sliced scallions.
-Serve immediately onto plates.
+• Serve: Briefly stir in sliced scallions.
+Serve immediately (Notes 6-7).

 NUTRITION